-NEWS RELEASE: First Lady Dawn Ige recognizes Aloha Petroleum for promoting healthy snacks and beveragesPosted on Jul 30, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: First Lady Dawn Ige recognizes Aloha Petroleum for promoting healthy snacks and beveragesPosted on Jul 30, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – First Lady Dawn Ige today honored Aloha Petroleum as the first retail business in Hawaii to adopt the Department of Health’s Choose Healthy Now project.
 Choose Healthy Now increases consumer access to healthy food and beverages by labeling healthier items at the point-of-decision.
 The event was followed by a taste test of the healthy items that will be offered.

 First Lady Dawn Ige is championing the project because she sees the need for easier access to healthy options for Hawaii’s residents.
 “In today’s society, convenience foods are often the unhealthy ones.
 It’s nice to see a business taking a stand to actively promote and make the healthier options accessible,” said First Lady Dawn Ige.
 “We encourage other Hawaii businesses to join us in this effort.”

 Aloha Petroleum is piloting the program at its Aloha Island Mart Kahala and Waianae locations and plans to eventually expand to locations statewide.
 The pilot stores now feature a healthy “Green (“Go!”) section of 17 healthy items.

 “We are very pleased to partner with the First Lady and the Department of Health on this initiative,” said Aloha Petroleum President and CEO Richard Parry.
 “One of our key goals is to provide healthy options for our customers, and to demonstrate to them that you can buy healthy items in a convenience store.
 Choose Healthy Now will make it that much easier for our customers to make good choices.”